 - 1) WDFW currently conducts fall Chinook spawning ground surveys in the Tucannon River to document abundance, distribution, and origin of spawners.
 Coho salmon redds are also estimated during these surveys.
 (LSRCP) - 2) WDFW operates a smolt trap on the lower Tucannon River for estimating natural origin salmonid smolt production (spring Chinook, fall Chinook, and summer steelhead).
+Monitoring of the fall Chinook portion consists of estimating smolt out-migration only and smolt/redd.
 (LSRCP)